dfsp-spirit/anonsurfer/README.md

   - removal method: replace the ID part in the files using regex and standard POSIX shell tools (e.g., `sed`)
 * lta files (transformation info):
   - example file: `anonsubject/mri/transforms/cc_up.lta`
+  - contained metadata:
+    * path to source volume in first `filename` line includes the ID as part of the path (some lta files only)
+  - how to check whether metadata is contained:
+    * run `grep filename <lta_file>`
+  - removal method: not sure yet.
+Maybe rewrite the filename lines using `sed`.
   - **NOT handled yet**
 * stats files (text files containing volume and surface-based statistics)
   - example files: `stats/aseg.stats`